-For FC switch configurations, verify that the "Requested Topology" fields read FABRIC, and the "Actual Topology" field reads "fabric up".
-(The "Requested Port" and "Actual Port" Address fields will not exist, and the words "REMOTE COPY = none" appears at the bottom of the window).
+Verify that the Requested Topology fields read FABRIC, and the Actual Topology field reads "fabric up".
+(The Requested Port and Actual Port Address fields does not exist, and the words "REMOTE COPY = none" appears at the bottom of the window).
 For more details regarding host port settings, reference the Compaq StorageWorks Command Console Version 2.5, User Guide.

 - 5. Select the Cache tab to check cache size.

-Confirm the following: - Cache flush\time: (seconds): is 10. - Respond to internal cache battery condition is selected. - 6.
-Select the Communications LUN tab.
+- Confirm the following:

+- Cache flush time: (seconds): is 10.

+- Respond to internal cache battery condition is selected.

+- 6. Select the Communications LUN tab.

-The Communications LUN is not used with Windows NT/Windows 2000 in SCSI-2 mode.
+The Communications LUN is not used with Windows 2000 Datacenter in SCSI-2 mode.
 It should be disabled (grayed out).
 If the Communications LUN is enabled, you must disable it using the CLI window.
 First close the Storage Window, and establish a CLI connection.
 To invoke a CLI Window from the Command Console Client's Start menu, select Command Console, then the CLI Window option.

 The Connection Selection Window appears.

-Select Serial.
+- 7. Select Serial. - 8.
 At the next window select 9600 baud rate and click Connect to invoke the CLI window.
 Enter the following command to disable the Communication LUN: